0x2c7/ruby_jard/website/docs/commands/next.md

 | ------- | ------------------- | ----- |
 | `next` | F8 | `n` |

-Continue to the next line in the current frame, by pass any steppable method call or blocks in the mid way unless they contains dynamic breakpoint or any `jard` attachment command.
-If the current frame already reaches the end, it continues to the next line of upper frame and so on.
+Continue to the next line in the current frame.
+Bypasses any steppable method call or block in between unless they contain a dynamic breakpoint or a `jard` attachment command.
+If execution has reached the end of the current frame, next continues to the next line of the parent frame and so on.

 **Examples:**